Discontinued merit badges (Boy Scouts of America)

-This is a list of merit badges formerly offered by the Boy Scouts of America.
+This is a list of merit badges formerly offered by Scouting America, formerly known as Boy Scouts of America.
 In some cases, the entire subject has been dropped from the merit badge roster.
 In others, the merit badge's name has been changed, with or without significant revision to the badge's requirements.

 In 2010, in celebration of Scouting's 100th anniversary, four historical merit badges were reintroduced for one year only—Carpentry, Pathfinding, Signaling, and Tracking (formerly Stalking).
 Bugling merit badge was briefly discontinued in 2010 but reinstated after complaints from volunteers.